HOW TO GET YOUR FOOT IN THE DOOR WHEN SELLING ONLINE TO FOREIGN MARKETS

 Study your audience to find ways to overcome cultural divides.

-English maybe the global language of business, but you still need to be aware that not everyone understands the language in the same way.
+English may be the global language of business, but you still need to be aware that not everyone understands the language in the same way.
 The figures of speech and idioms that make English such a rich and complex language confuse non-American readers.
 The more you know about your audience, their culture and language traditions, the better.
-It’s also important to respect cultural differences and understand their historic context.
+It’s also important to respect cultural differences and understand their historical context.
 In addition, this new knowledge and appreciation of different cultures will be invaluable tools that will help you communicate more effectively with all markets – at home and abroad.

 Non-verbal communication can also enhance understanding online and off.

 Here are a few ways you can communicate more effectively with other cultures than by relying on words alone:

 · Create communications that are more literal than you might normally prepare for someone whose first language is English.

 · Use visuals to illustrate what you’re writing about.